ledsigner/Random-Video-Player/README.md

 # Auto Video Player
 ## Features to implement:
-	1. Right click the video for a context menu with all options currently displayed in the bottom menu except the progress bar.
+	1. Right click the video for a context menu with all options currently displayed in the bottom menu except the progress bar
 		1. Control bar:
 			1. Progress bar
 			2. Loop toggle